Fishing: Commercial fishing

 Commercial fishing is the capture of fish for commercial purposes.
 Those who practice it must often pursue fish far from the land under adverse conditions.
 Commercial fishermen harvest a wide range of aquatic species, from tuna, cod and salmon to shrimp, krill, lobster, clams, squid and crab, in various fisheries for these species.
 Commercial fishing methods have become very efficient using large nets and sea-going processing factories.
 Individual fishing quotas and international treaties seek to control the species and quantities caught.

+The world fishing fleet was estimated at about 5 million vessels in 2024, operating mainly in Asia (72% of the total), followed by Africa (18%), Latin America and the Caribbean (6%), Northern America and Europe (2% each), and Oceania (less than 1%).
+Half of the world fishing fleet is concentrated in four Asian countries (Indonesia, Philippines, China and India), and two-thirds in just ten countries.
+Motorized vessels represent more than two-thirds of the global fishing fleet, operating mostly in Asia (80%), which also hosts the largest (53%) non-motorized fleet.
+Africa has the second-largest non-motorized fleet, estimated at 42% of the total.
+Many fishing nations (e.g. China, Japan and European Union Member States) continue policies of reducing the size of their fishing fleets.

 A commercial fishing enterprise may vary from one person with a small boat with hand-casting nets or a few pot traps, to a huge fleet of trawlers processing tons of fish every day.

 Commercial fishing gear includes weights, nets (e.g. purse seine), seine nets (e.g. beach seine), trawls (e.g. bottom trawl), dredges, hooks and line (e.g. long line and handline), lift nets, gillnets, entangling nets and traps.

 According to the Food and Agriculture Organization of the United Nations, the total world capture fisheries production in 2000 was 86 million tons (FAO 2002).
 The top producing countries were, in order, the People's Republic of China (excluding Hong Kong and Taiwan), Peru, Japan, the United States, Chile, Indonesia, Russia, India, Thailand, Norway, and Iceland.
 Those countries accounted for more than half of the world's production; China alone accounted for a third of the world's production.
 Of that production, over 90% was marine and less than 10% was inland.

 A small number of species support the majority of the world's fisheries.
 Some of these species are herring, cod, sardine, anchovy, tuna, flounder, mullet, squid, shrimp, salmon, crab, lobster, oyster and scallops.
 All except these last four provided a worldwide catch of well over a million tonnes in 1999, with herring and sardines together providing a catch of over 22 million metric tons in 1999.
 Many other species as well are fished in smaller numbers.